 Ways to make a Toddler’s Birthday Special without a Big Party

 Every birthday needs a cake.
 At three they become soo much more independent, right?
 Originally, I thought it would be fun to make a cake a together.
 It’s definitely a much cheaper alternative.

 For toddlers, even the smallest errand can seem like a big deal.
-We went up to the grocery store and she got to pick her cake.
+We went up to the grocery store and she got to pick her cake she wanted to order.

 All weekend she was excited to go get it from the store.

 Even without a party, making or picking out a special birthday cake makes the day special.

 Add sprinkles and candles to anything, breakfast, lunch or dinner.
 Fresh whipped cream with fruit makes for the perfect birthday snack.

 Balloons are still so fun for young kids.
 Place them everywhere.
 Hang them and let them dangle.
 My mom tied these up using a birthday present ribbon.

 It was super easy and dressed the room up.
 Grandma also brought over a few birthday supplies and Libby enjoyed setting the table all by herself.